7 Best Things to Do on Murano Island in Venice

 According to legend, these bones came from a dragon that St. Donatus slew in Greece.
 Who knows?
 Maybe it’s true.

-The exterior of the duomo is built in the Romanesque architectural style, showing the influence of both Venetian Byzantine elements.
-The facade is covered with simple arches, yet the building stands dominating to this day.
+The exterior of the duomo is built in the Romanesque architectural style, showing the influence of both Venetian and Byzantine elements.
+The facade is covered with simple arches, yet the building stands dominant to this day.

-• Open daily from 9 AM to 6 PM, except on Sundays when it’s closed off to visitors.
+• Open daily from 9 AM to 6 PM.
+Closed to visitors on Sunday.

 • Find it at: Campo San Donato 11, Murano, Venice, Italy